Best ASMR Recording Setups for 2018

 Even if you’re not making ASMR, but you are putting some gear together that might be similar (blogging/streaming), this guide is also for you.
 At least take a look!
 This guide is a beast.

 This guide is dedicated to building the best recording setups for a variety of budgets, for ASMR, YouTube blogging, and anything similar.
-I’ll be covering the best microphones for ASMR, the best cameras for YouTube ASMR, other useful equipment, plus tips to set things up and eliminate unwanted noise.
+I’ll be covering the best microphones to record ASMR with, a few of the best cameras for YouTube, other useful equipment, plus tips to set things up and eliminate unwanted noise.

 There are navigation jumps everywhere for easy movement and lots of videos to keep you entertained.
 Enjoy.